PHOT 331 A (3 Credits)

 RULES

-• Students will not be allowed to present their projects If they have missed their peers’ critiques without instructor approval.
+• Students will not be allowed to present their projects if they have missed their peers’ critiques.

 • Missing your own critique is equivalent to missing an exam.
 The instructor could assign an F grade for the assignment if deemed appropriate.